sieste/doit/README.md

 points.

-DoIt approximates the joint density, marginal densities, as well as expecations and variances of the target density.
+DoIt approximates the joint density, marginal densities, as well as expecations and variances.
 The package contains functions to optimally choose additional design points, and to calculate the optimal kernel width by cross validation.

 ![Example plot of 2d DoIt approximation](fig/doit-2d.png)